-These incomparable words by business Tycoon, Cornelius Vanderbilt, after feeling betrayed by business competitors, are the cornerstone for the sentiments and actions of many INTJs.
+These incomparable words by business Tycoon Cornelius Vanderbilt, after feeling betrayed by business competitors, are the cornerstone of the sentiments and actions of many INTJs.

-Have you ever thought about what would take place if you got on somebody’s wrong side?
+Have you ever thought about what would happen if you got on somebody’s wrong side?